How to Overcome Your Fear of Needles and Sharp Objects

 We’ve put together some further ways to overcome your fear:

 If you’ve tried the above points more than once and are still struggling, you may need to take further action.
-When a phobia has been left unresolved for too long, it can be difficult to get your mind to accept the new and more positive behavior.
+When a phobia has been left unresolved for too long, it can be challenging to get your mind to accept the new and more positive behavior.

 You may be worried about the following items: